The Moment Before

 The Moment Before is a 1916 American silent drama film starring Pauline Frederick.
-It was produced by Famous Players Film Company and directed by Robert G. Vignola.
-The film is based on the play The Moment of Death, by Israel Zangwill.
+Based on the play The Moment of Death by Israel Zangwill, it was produced by Famous Players Film Company and directed by Robert G. Vignola.

 A 35mm nitrate copy of the film is housed at the Cineteca Nazionale film archive in Rome.
 The print is missing one sequence described as "the opening scenes before the flashback."